 We serve many sectors in agriculture including our primary industries of grain, swine, and dairy.
 Credit quality, delinquencies, and nonaccrual measures showed significant improvement during 2013 and further improvement is expected during 2014.
-We expect that 2014 will be a more challenging year for grain producers in our territory, compared to the more profitable trend of the previous several years.
-The quality of our crop portfolio continues to be strong at 99.5% non-adverse.
-Some future deterioration is expected particularly if lower prices continue into 2015 and beyond.
+The year 2014 will be more challenging for grain producers in our territory, compared to the more profitable trend of the previous several years.
+The quality of the crop portfolio continues to be strong at 0.5% adverse.
+Some future deterioration is expected particularly if lower grain prices continue into 2015 and beyond.

-As of April 9, 2014, United States Department of Agriculture's (USDA) corn production is forecast at 13.9 billion bushels and up 29% from 2012/2013 estimate.
+As of April 9, United States Department of Agriculture's (USDA) corn production is forecast at 13.9 billion bushels, up 29% from its 2012/2013 estimate.
 Estimated average yields were 158.8 bushels per acre, up from 123.4 bushels per acre in 2012/2013.
-Acreage harvested for grain is projected at 87.7 million acres, up from 87.4 million acres in 2012/2013.
-Ending corn stocks for 2013/2014 are projected to be 1.3 million bushels lower than the 821 million bushels for 2012/2013.
-The April projected 2013/2014 season-average farm price for corn is at \$4.40 to \$4.80 per bushel.
+Area harvested for grain is projected at 87.7 million acres, up from 87.4 million in 2012/2013.
+Ending corn stocks for 2013/2014 are projected at 1,331 million bushels up from 821 million at 2012/2013.
+The USDA, on July 11, projected 2013/2014 season-average farm price for corn at \$3.65 to \$4.35 per bushel.
 Corn exports are anticipated to remain strong.
-Current drought monitoring continues to show abnormally dry to drought conditions within the greater part of the Western Corn Belt.
+The current drought monitoring continues to show abnormally dry to drought conditions within the greater part of the Western Corn Belt.
 Precipitation, planting intentions, and planting weather condition news will continue to drive the market until the first crop condition reports come in.

 The USDA is currently forecasting soybean production at 3.3 billion bushels, up 8% from 2012/2013.
-The current yield per harvested acre is estimated to be 43.3 bushels per acre, up from 39.8 bushel per acre in 2012/2013.
-Acreage for harvest is projected to be at 75.9 million acres.
-The season-average farm price forecast for soybeans is \$12.50 to \$13.50 per bushel.
+The current yield per harvested acre is estimated to be 43.3 bushels per acre, up from 39.8 bushels per acre in 2012/2013.
+Area for harvest is projected to be at 75.9 million acres.
+As of July 11, the USDA season-average farm price forecast for soybeans is \$9.50 to \$11.50 per bushel.
 Soybean exports are also expected to remain strong.
-Projected ending stocks declined from the March projection by 10 million and are estimated to be at 135 million bushels.
+Projected ending stocks are estimated to be at 135 million bushels.

-The beginning of 2014 has been challenging for swine producers due to volatile markets and large margin calls.
+This year has been a challenging year for swine producers due to volatile markets and large margin calls.
 Concern over Porcine Epidemic Diarrhea Virus (PEDv) has led to market volatility with expectations for a significant production gap.
 Feeder prices have dramatically increased due to scarcity.
 Producers have continued to put additional weight on hogs which has led to flat production over 2013.
-To date, this has led to a significant volume increase as hedge line usage has expanded.
+To date, this has led to a significant loan volume increase as hedge line usage has expanded.
 The PEDv has impacted a good share of swine producers in Minnesota and other hog producing states.
-However, at this time we don't expect a significant portfolio impact.
+At this time, we don't expect a significant portfolio impact.
 Producers currently have the ability to lock in substantial profits throughout 2014 because of tighter supplies.
 Exports have remained steady, despite difficulties with China and Russia.
 The quality of the swine portfolio remains strong at 97.2% non-adverse.

-Milk price outlook remains favorable through all of 2014, especially throughout the first half of the year.
+The milk price outlook remains favorable through all of 2014, as it has been throughout the first half of the year.
 Strong cheese exports continue to place a floor on prices.
 Dairy producers that grow their own feed, as well as those who purchase their feed, should be profitable in 2014.
-Margins have tightened slightly from higher feed costs compared to year-end.
+Margins have tightened slightly from higher feed costs than at year-end.
 The quality of the dairy portfolio has shown improvement and is expected to continue to improve.